csomgyula/sandbox/Topology/Neighbourhood.md

 - Union of bordered set is as follows: core becomes the elements which are in the core of either set, border set is the others.
 Logically this is the logical `or`, $\lor$ of the indicators.
 - Intersection of bordered set is as follows: core is the elements which are in the core of both sets, bordered sets which are in both sets, bot not in both core.
 Logically this is the logical `and`, $\land$ of the indicators.

+Now, can it be mapped to a Topology in the mathematical sense, where border set becomes borders in the mathematical sense?

 ## See also
 - https://en.wikipedia.org/wiki/Topology
 - https://chatgpt.com/share/679ccfdb-5e4c-800f-8ad7-4db76a71fb35